imtimrob/lamp_ansible/README.md

     * planning to add this step to ansible

-From there the vagrant.yml file can be edited with additional packages and configurations.
+From there the vagrant.yml file can be edited with additional roles.
-If you want to use seperate .yml files for each configuration, just add 'import fileName.yml' to the end of 'vagrant.yml'.
+If you want to add new tasks, just add '- include: fileName.yml' to the end of 'roles/common/tasks/main.yml'.

 Then use 'vagrant provision' for running containers